janlelis/uniscribe/README.md

 Describes Unicode characters with their name and shows compositions.

-- Helps you understand how glyphs and codepoints are structered within the data
+- Helps you understand how glyphs and codepoints are structured within the data
 - Gives you the names of glyphs and codepoints, which can be used for further research
 - Highlights invalid/special/blank codepoints